-[0095] Assembly of the Assay Device
+[0091] Assembly of the assay device

-[0096] The components (e.g., capillary matrix, lateral flow chromatography strip, optional blocking strip) can be assembled by any of a wide variety of means well known to those of skill in the art.
+[0092] The components (e.g. capillary matrix, lateral flow chromatography strip, optional blocking strip) can be assembled by any of a wide variety of means well known to those of skill in the art.
 Thus, for example, the components can be welded together or glued together and the like.

-[0097] In a preferred embodiment, the components are simply pressed together and held in place by a housing (H).
-Housing (H) can be of any desired construction.
-For example, in prototype construction, soda straws are utilized which supplied both adequate structure and visibility to gauge accuracy of testing.
+[0093] In a preferred embodiment, the components are simply pressed together and held in place by a housing (H).
+Housing H can be of any desired construction.
+For example, in prototype construction, soda straws were utilized which supplied both adequate structure and visibility to gauge accuracy of testing.
 Acrylic tubing has also been used.
-In addition, polyethylene, mylar, or other films can be used if they are adequate to provide minimal support to the strip and protect the strip from exposure to thee oral fluid except via the capillary matrix.
 It will be recognized that other stock tubing materials can be used or specially designed housings can be custom molded or extruded.

-[0098] The components are assembled such that the lateral flow chromatography strip is disposed lengthwise within the straw and appressed at one end to an end of the capillary matrix (W).
-The housing (H) thus provides a convenient handle for insertion of the capillary matrix into the oral cavity of a mammal (e.g., a human).
+[0094] The components were assembled such that the lateral flow chromatography strip was disposed lengthwise within the straw and appressed at one end to and end of the capillary matrix (W).
+The housing H thus provided a convenient handle for insertion of the capillary matrix into the oral cavity of a mammal (e.g. a human).

-[0099] FIGS. 1, 2, and 3 illustrate various embodiments of the assay device (D) of this invention.
+[0095] FIGS. 1, 2, and 3 illustrate various embodiments of the assay device of this invention.
 Lateral flow chromatography or immunochromatography strip (C) is disposed lengthwise within housing (H).
-One end of the chromatography strip (C) contacts directly, or by way of blocking pad (B) with a portion of one end (16) of capillary matrix (W).
-The capillary matrix (W) projects out of the housing (H) at another end (14) where it presents a face (3) that acts as an adsorbent surface for uptake of oral fluid.
-The oral fluid migrates through the matrix (W) and through blocking pad (B) if present, where it is finally delivered to a receiving area (R) on the lateral flow chromatographic strip (C).
-The test easily lends itself to saliva stimulation-such as by placing slightly acidic compounds at the end (14) of the wick or capillary matrix (W).
+One end of the chromatography strip contacts directly, or by way of blocking pad (B) with a portion of capillary matrix (W).
+The capillary matrix (W) projects out of the housing (H) where it presents a face (3) that acts as an absorbant surface for uptake of oral fluid.
+The oral fluid migrates through the matrix (W) and through blocking pad (B) if present, where it is finally delivered to a receiving area (R) on the lateral flow chromatographic strip.

-[0100] The oral fluid then migrates along the lateral flow chromatography strip (C) where it interacts with various reagents (e.g., antibody or antigen labeled binding partners (e.g., antibodies or antigens)) that are deposited within the chromatography strip (C) and/or within optional conjugate pad (G) which, when present, contacts the chromatography strip (C).
+[0096] The oral fluid then migrates along the lateral flow chromatography strip where it interacts with various reagents (e.g., antibody or antigen labeled binding partners (e.g., antibodies or antigens)) that are deposited within the chromatography strip and/or within optional conjugate pad G which, when present, contacts the chromatography strip.

-[0101] The oral fluid/reagent combination continues to migrate along the chromatography strip (C) until it reaches one or more indicator zones (20).
-If an analyte is present the indicator zone (20) immobilizes the bound labeled analyte or otherwise produces a detectable signal.
-One of more of the indicator zones can optionally indicate sample sufficiency (e.g., with a color change) when the necessary sample volume and/or analyte concentration is reached.
-Sample sufficiency indicators are well known to those of skill in the art and particular advantageous sample sufficiency indicators are described in copending application U.S. Ser.
+[0097] The oral fluid/reagent combination continues to migrate along the chromatography strip until it reaches one or more indicator zones (20).
+If an analyte is present the indicator zone immobilizes the bound labeled analyte or otherwise produces a detectable signal.
+One of more of the indicator zones can also indicate sample sufficiency (e.g., with a color change) when the necessary sample volume and/or analyte concentration is reached.
+Sample sufficiency indicators are well known to those of skill in the art and particular advantageous sample sufficiency indicators are described in copending application U.S. application Ser.
 No. 08/456,459 and in U.S. Pat.
-No. 5,479,937.
+No. 5,479,937).

-[0102] The indicator zones (20) can be read (e.g., via visual inspection or other means) through view ports (18).
-As mentioned above, the device is optionally equipped with blocking pad (B).
+[0098] The indicators zones can be read (e.g. via visual inspection or other means) through view ports (18).
+The device is optionally equipped with blocking pad (B).
 This pad can be impregnated with a blocking reagent (e.g., n lauryl sarcosine) and/or buffer(s) for adjusting pH of the sample.
-In addition, the blocking pad (B) can be fashioned out of a semi-permeable material that allows oral fluid flow towards the chromatography strip (C), but prevents backflow of oral fluid and/or reagents into the capillary matrix (W).
-Further, the far end (away from the capillary matrix) of the chromatography strip (C) can bear affixed thereto an absorbent pad (A) which acts as a reservoir to receive the oral fluid and thereby prevent backflow into the capillary matrix (W).
+In addition, the blocking pad can be fashioned out of a semi-permeable material that allows oral fluid flow towards the chromatography strip, but prevents backflow of oral fluid and/or reagents into the capillary matrix.
+The far end (away from the capillary matrix) of the chromatography strip can bear affixed thereto an absorbant pad which acts as a reservoir to receive the oral fluid and thereby prevent backflow into the capillary matrix.